mark-nv/pretzel/README.md

 # pretzel
-local private messaging and journalling app
+- local private messaging and journalling app
+- for family and friends
+- uses GCP for storage entries